joaolrsarmento/university/courses/CT-213/lab1_ct213_2020/README.md

 # This is wrong

-# The spiral implementation is wrong up
+# The spiral implementation is wrong